OpenDroneMap/WebODM/README.md

 ![Alt text](/screenshots/dashboard.png?raw=true "Dashboard")

 If you know Python, web technologies (JS, HTML, CSS, etc.) or both, make a fork, contribute something that interests you, and make a pull request!
 All ideas are considered and people of all skill levels are welcome.
+See the [Contributing](/CONTRIBUTING.md) document for more information.

 ## Getting Started